topo-gps/ios-manual/en/main/main_screen.rst

 On the bottom right corner of the map you can find a scale indicator.
 Using the scale indicator you can quickly estimate the distance between two points on the map.
 You can also use the :ref:`map ruler <ss-map-ruler>` to measure distances and angles more precisely.

 On the bottom left corner of the map you will find the copyright information of the current map.
-If you tap this label the map information screen will open.
-In the bottom you can select a tab with detailed :ref:`copyright information <ss-map-copyright>`.
-If available also a :ref:`legend <ss-legend>` tab is available.
-For some maps their is also a map error tab, which you can use to report feedback on the map.
+If you tap this label either a pop-up will appear or directly the map copyright information screen.
+In the pop-up you can choose between :ref:`copyright information <ss-map-copyright>` or :ref:`legend <ss-legend>`.
+For some maps also a map error tab appears, which you can use to report feedback on the map.

 .. toctree::
    :maxdepth: 2